acoppes/acoppes/site/_drafts/roadmap-earlyaccess.markdown

 # Roadmap to Early Access and Next Fest

-In general, I feel like the core of the game like mining, exploring, upgrading feels pretty well while the combat feels it needs more work.
-My idea is to get more depth in all aspects but game will continue to be a mining game first and I visualize the new combat elements to be more indirect, maybe going more to a tower defense/rts kind of game, like you build drones to attack enemies and stations to defend, and maybe you can install some technologies to be better in combat but right now I don't to add more active abilities and new controls (I am a huge fan of action games like Hades for example, but Ship Miner is not that kind of action in my mind).
+In general, I feel like the core of the game: mining, exploring, upgrading feels pretty well while the combat feels it needs more work.
+My idea is to get more depth in all aspects but game will continue to be a mining game first.
+I visualize the new combat elements to be more indirect, maybe going more to a tower defense/rts kind of game, like you build drones to attack enemies and stations to defend, and maybe you can install some technologies to be better in combat but right now I don't want to add new controls for new attacks/abilities.
+I am a huge fan of action games like Hades but Ship Miner is not that kind of action in my mind.

-The game has a win condition right now, it is not best but I believe I am going to continue changing it but it works for now while I work on other things.
+The game can be completed but even though the win condition is not best right now, it works and for now I will work on other things.
+It will change over time though, but I am not sure how yet.

 Then there is the meta game and the late game.
 My current focus is going to be on that and then come back to the game itself.
 Some ideas I have for a long time are unlocking different ships and having different game modes, among others.